tamton-aquib/ttt/README.md

 ### Description:
 A python program made on tkinter to calculate your typing speed.
-The styling is trash, so contributions are welcome. 🤗
+The styling is trash btw.

 ___
 ### Requirements